Generalisation under gradient descent via deterministic PAC-Bayes: Conclusion

 \section{Conclusion}

-We established disintegrated PAC-Bayesian bounds for deterministic algorithms, holding with high probability on the random training dataset and initialisation.
-We tested our findings empirically on linear models, obtaining promising results that are non-vacuous even for highly over-parameterised settings.
-It is worth noticing that most of empirical PAC-Bayesian results in the literature are derived by using a PAC-Bayesian bound as the optimisation objective \citep{dziugaite2017computing, perezortiz2021tighter, clericowide, clerico22aistats}, while our bounds directly apply to the standard (continuous-time) empirical risk optimisation.
-Yet, our results on MNIST closely match the bounds obtained by \cite{clericowide}.
-We defer to future work a more extensive empirical analysis, focusing on data-dependent \textit{priors} and non-linear models.

-A main limitation of our framework is the necessity of continuous-time dynamics.
-However, it might be possible to obtain rigorous results for the standard discretised gradient-descent optimisation via a careful numerical analysis.
-Alternatively, a scenario which might be worth exploring is the limit of infinite width, where the NTK dynamics \citep{NTKjacot} might provide interesting continuous-time exact results.
-Finally, we mention as possible further developments a deeper study of stochastic training dynamics, where the gradient flow's continuity relation is replaced by the Fokker-Planck equation, and the case of a training objective that depends on the bound itself.
+We derive novel high-probability generalisation bounds for models learned via optimisation algorithms such as gradient descent.
+Contrary to the standard PAC-Bayesian framework, our guarantees apply to models whose only randomness lies in the initialisation without requiring any \textit{de-randomisation} step.
+To the best of our knowledge, our results are the first to leverage the disintegrated PAC-Bayesian framework to analyse such settings.
+We make this explicit by stating a bound that holds for wide neural networks trained via gradient descent.

+A strength of our bounds is that it assumes little about the model or training procedure.
+For the continuous gradient flow dynamics, we require only that the optimisation objective be twice differentiable.
+For the discrete-time algorithm, we require smoothness and twice differentiability only in high probability on the trajectory.
+Additionally, we show that our results can be extended to settings more general than gradient descent and give explicit bounds for SGD, momentum schemes, and damped Hamiltonian dynamics.
+We foresee that this should motivate further work into developing generalisation bounds for other optimisation algorithms.

+A promising direction for future work could be designing computationally efficient methods for computing these bounds.
+We would also like to evaluate the tightness of our guarantees and compare them with other results known in the literature with thorough empirical investigation.
+Finally, we believe that our results can be improved by identifying more easily verifiable assumptions to make the framework more broadly applicable.

-\paragraph{Acknowledgments:} This work has been partially supported by the UK Engineering and Physical Sciences Research Council (EPSRC) through the grants EP/R513295/1 (DTP scheme) and CoSInES EP/R034710/1.
-The authors would like to thank Umut \c{S}im\c{s}ekli, Tyler Farghly, and Patrick Rebeschini for the valuable comments and suggestions.
+\acks{Eugenio Clerico was partially supported by the UK Engineering and Physical Sciences Research Council (EPSRC) through the grant EP/R513295/1 (DTP scheme) and Arnaud Doucet by EPSRC CoSInES EP/R034710/1.
+Tyler Farghly was supported by EPSRC EP/T5178 and by the DeepMind scholarship.
+Benjamin Guedj and Arnaud Doucet acknowledge support of the UK Defence Science and Technology Laboratory (DSTL) and EPSRC grant EP/R013616/1.
+This work was part of the collaboration between US DOD, UK MOD and UK EPSRC under the Multidisciplinary University Research Initiative.
+Benjamin Guedj acknowledges partial support from the French National Agency for Research, grants ANR-18-CE40-0016-01 and ANR-18-CE23-0015-02.
+The authors would like to thank Jake Fawkes, Shahine Bouabid, Umut \c{S}im\c{s}ekli, and Patrick Rebeschini for the valuable comments and suggestions.}